coinbase/fenrir/README.md

 There is always more to do:

+1. Auto add common sense Outputs
+1. S3 Static site uploader
 1. If changeset fails before execution, record the error and then delete the changeset.
 1. Support Security Group Ids or name tags
 1. Support Role Arns and Name Tags
-1. Auto add common sense Outputs

 ## More Links